Azure/SQL-Migration-AzureSQL-PoC/AzureSQLDB/assessment/PowerShell/Assessment-SKU-AzureSQLDB-using-PS.md

-[SQL Server migration one-click PoC to Azure SQL](../../README.md) > Assessment and SKU recommendation for Azure SQL Database
+[SQL Server migration one-click PoC to Azure SQL](../../README.md) > Assessment and SKU recommendation for Azure SQL Database using PowerShell

-# Assessment and SKU recommendation for Azure SQL Database using CLI
+# Assessment and SKU recommendation for Azure SQL Database using PowerShell

 Assess your SQL Server databases for Azure SQL Database readiness or to identify any migration blockers before migrating them to Azure SQL Database.